palkan/rbytes/README.md

   ], trim_mode: "<>").result(binding)
 ```

-**NOTE:** By default, we assume that partials are stored next to the template's entrypoint.
-Partials may have "_" prefix and ".rb"/".tt" suffixes.
+**NOTE:** By default, we assume that partials are stored next to the template's entry-point.
+Partials may have the "_" prefix and ".rb" or ".tt" suffixes.

 ### Compiling templates